Legal

 19.1 Each party must keep confidential information confidential, except where disclosure is required to provide Services, comply with law, deal with Authorities, instruct Subcontractors, obtain insurance, recover amounts owed, or obtain legal, accounting or professional advice.

-19.2 The Customer authorises CODEX Freight to disclose information about the Customer, Goods and Services to Subcontractors, Authorities, overseas agents, insurers and professional advisers where reasonably necessary.
+19.3 The Customer authorises Codex Freight to disclose information about the Customer, Goods and Services to Subcontractors, Authorities, overseas agents, insurers and professional advisers where reasonably necessary.

-19.4 CODEX Freight may collect, use, store and disclose personal information as required to provide Services, comply with law, manage risk, recover debts and communicate with the Customer.
+19.5 Codex Freight may collect, use, store and disclose personal information as required to provide Services, comply with law, manage risk, recover debts and communicate with the Customer.
+Codex Freight may disclose personal information overseas where reasonably necessary to provide the Services.

 20. Agent Services